Arshada6105/Automated-Student-Registration-System/README.md

-# Automated Student Registratioon System
+# Automated Student Registration System

  This automated application help Institute to enroll students efficiently, create batches under a course and allocates the students  in a batch .